GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 1. Create a CloudSQL user to access the database: `gcloud sql users create rag-user-notebook --password=<choose a password> --instance=pgvector-instance --host=%`

-2. Go to the Jupyterhub service endpoint in a browser: `kubectl get services proxy-public -n <namespace> --output jsonpath='{.status.loadBalancer.ingress[0].ip}'`
+2. Go to the Jupyterhub service endpoint in a browser: `kubectl get services proxy-public -n $NAMESPACE --output jsonpath='{.status.loadBalancer.ingress[0].ip}'`

 3. Login with placeholder credentials [TBD: replace with instructions for IAP]:
-* username: user3
+* username: user
 * password: use `terraform output password` to fetch the password value

 4. Once logged in, choose the `CPU` preset.
 Go to File -> Open From URL & upload the notebook `rag-kaggle-ray-sql.ipynb` from `https://raw.githubusercontent.com/GoogleCloudPlatform/ai-on-gke/main/applications/rag/example_notebooks/rag-kaggle-ray-sql-latest.ipynb`.
 This path can also be found by going to the [notebook location](https://github.com/GoogleCloudPlatform/ai-on-gke/blob/main/applications/rag/example_notebooks/rag-kaggle-ray-sql-latest.ipynb) and selecting `Raw`.